Want to get a handle on your company’s growth?

 Which vertical do you have the most experience with?

-If your Mom was an optometrist, pick that.
+If your Mom was an optometrist and you grew up around her practice, pick optometry.

 Which vertical logically makes the most sense?